EduardoZepeda/django-gis-coffee/README.md

 # Tamper

-This project serves as a [demo project](https://django-gis-coffee.fly.dev/) that looks for speciality coffee nearby user's location, the scope of this project is limited to Guadalajara, México.
+This project serves as a [demo project](https://django-gis-coffee.vercel.app/) that looks for speciality coffee shops nearby user's location, the scope of this project is limited to Guadalajara, México.
+Furthermore can follow-unfollow users, like and review shops, and chat in real time (powered by websockets) with any user that follows you.

+The simplified stack is DRF for the backend and nextjs for the frontend.

 ## Coffee shops nearby Guadalajara